nicholas3d2/C-programming-labs/README.md

-# aps105-labs
+# university-c-labs
-First year labs I had worked on in the C programming language at U of T.
+First year labs I had worked on in the C programming language.
 View the .c files for the code!